thiagohoh/ricky_pedia/README.md

-# ricky_pedia
+# Ricky Pedia

-First Flutter app.
+An Rick and morty app to display some show information, with the intent to learn more about flutter development.

-Rick and morty show information.
+The API used for all the information is the Rick and morty api [site](https://rickandmortyapi.com/) and [Github](https://github.com/afuh/rick-and-morty-api).